 The fourth commandment calls us to respect the governing authorities placed over us as they are appointed by God for our well-being in a sinful world.
 The Alberta Government along with the Chief Medical Officer of Health Orders launched stage 2 during the current pandemic.
 This has allowed us to increase our numbers in worship as long as we are able to maintain the Guidance for Places of Worship.

 Staring June 28th we will have one service at 10:00 a.m. while continuing to stream on U-Tube to those that will be staying home.
 We are required to set a limit for in-person attendance in order to maintain the 2 meter (6 feet) physical distancing during worship, so registration is required.
-Details have been e-mailed to Concordia members and anyone else needing further information on the registration process can contact Pastor Mark Hennig via email or phone.
+Members are also required to wear a mask according to the City of Edmonton Mask by-law.
+If you require any further information, contact Pastor Mark Hennig via email or phone.

 It is in Christ that we place our hope and know that He is “the light of the world”.
 Through Him we are also “light in the Lord” as the Epistle lesson encourages us to trust in Christ and to then walk and shine that light into a world of darkness.
 With all that is going on in the world, there is no better time for us to shine the light of our faith and trust in Jesus Christ so that the darkness of fear, anxiety, and uncertainty that people are facing can see the peace, comfort, joy and hope of being a part of Christ’s family the church.
 With this in mind, look out for your neighbours and anyone in your community who might need help or reassurance.